vwood/vwood.github.com/_posts/2012-5-21-emacs-compile-on-save.md

 ================
 <p class="meta">21 May 2012</p>

 Compiling in emacs can be done with the `M-x compile` command.
-As always the defaults aren't so good, and I'm going to fix them
+The defaults settings aren't so good.
+So I'll share how to fix them.

 Replace compile with [smart-compile](http://www.emacswiki.org/emacs/SmartCompile) or [mode-compile](http://emacswiki.org/emacs/ModeCompile) as fast as you can.
-Getting rid of questions about what options or command you want to use is the first step to getting automatic compilation (and faster feedback).
-Mode-compile is as easy as using [el-get](https://github.com/dimitri/el-get): `(el-get 'sync '(mode-compile))`
+These both use the filename or major mode of a buffer to pick a compile command.
+Getting rid of the prompts about options or commands is the first step to getting automatic compilation (and faster feedback).
+Getting mode-compile is as easy as using [el-get](https://github.com/dimitri/el-get): `(el-get 'sync '(mode-compile))`

-Unfortunately `M-x mode-compile` still asks for extra arguments to the compiler.
-So first we quiet down the mode-compile to stop asking for anything:
+Unfortunately `M-x mode-compile` still asks for arguments to the compiler.
+We can specify nothing everytime it asks for information like this:

 ~~~
 (defun mode-compile-quiet ()